 Q: What is the difference between VR09 and VR09 B ?

 A: VR0B received some cosmetic changes.
-Witdh the same firmware, VR09 and VR09B are TECHNICALLY EXACTLY the same keyboard.
+Upgraded to the same firmware version, VR09 and VR09B are TECHNICALLY EXACTLY identically.
 (Cosmetic) differences are:

 – VR09B has new (grayscale) graphics/imprints (probably cost reduction compared to multi-colour VR09)